Adobe-CEP/Samples/PProPanel/ReadMe.md

 ![](payloads/localhost.png)

-Optional: Turn on CEP logging.
+Optional diagnostics: Turn on CEP logging.
 Find CEP logs (distinct from Premiere Pro's logs) here.
 Note that Mac Library path is the system's library, not the user's.
+Also, not that logging WILL impact performance.

 Windows: `~\AppData\Local\Temp\csxs6-PPRO.log`